rkincaid/rc2014-misc/sc114/README.md

 **CBIOS_ACIA_CF64_CF128_pw.asm** - Paul's original code as provided to me (with an attribution added)

-**CBIOS_ACIA_CF64_CF128_wBB_.asm** - Modified CBIOS source to implement the bitbang versions of LPT: and PUN:.
+**CBIOS_SC114_ACIA_BITBANG_CF64_CF128.asm** - Modified CBIOS source to implement the bitbang versions of LPT: and PUN:.
 I tried to make the IOBYTE work correctly between the new output and the existing two ACIA ports in the code.
 I only have one ACIA port available (currently), so I am unable to test whether the second port works as it should.

-**PUTSYS-CPM-ACIA-BITBANGxx.hex** - A hex file suitible for loading the usual PUTSYS program into the SC114's SCM monitor.
+**PUTSYS-SC114-ACIA-BITBANG_CFxx.hex** - A hex file suitible for loading the usual PUTSYS program into the SC114's SCM monitor.
+Choose the value CFxx to match your CF card.
 Paste this at the "\*" prompt and execute "G8000" to write the system tracks on your compact flash card. xx denotes the CF card size (64MB vs 128MB).
 Caution, I have not test the 64MB as I only have 128MB at the moment.
 But it should work ok...

 **printproxy.py** - The printer proxy.
 It requires python 2.7+, a system with an LPR command and a